apify/apify-docs/content/academy/api_scraping/graphql_scraping.md

 ## [](#graphql-endpoints) How do I know if it's a GraphQL API?

 In this section, we'll be scraping [cheddar.com](https://cheddar.com)'s GraphQL API.
-When you visit the website and make a search with your **Network Tab** open, you'll see a request that has been sent to the endpoint **api.cheddar.com/graphql**.
+When you visit the website and make a search for anything while your **Network Tab** is open, you'll see a request that has been sent to the endpoint **api.cheddar.com/graphql**.

 ![GraphQL endpoint]({{@asset api_scraping/images/graphql-endpoint.webp}})